 What about Nikon’s sRAW?
 Well, as a few number of people like Iliah Borg of RawDigger already figured out, it works similarly!

 4) sRAW is NOT RAW

 An uncompressed RAW / NEF file contains 14-bits of data per filtered pixel, so color and luminance information is demosaiced by software to form RGB pixel data.
 When you open a RAW file in Camera RAW or Lightroom, the software reconstructs the image in color by using a demosaicing algorithm on the bayer pattern.
 An sRAW file is already demosaiced and reconstructed by manufacturer’s camera firmware, so it does not contain most of the information from the RAW file.
 Although Nikon sRAW is supposed to contain 12-bit data, Iliah Borg measured only 11 bits of data in his thorough study.
 Canon’s sRAW files are a bit better in this regard, as they contain up to 14-bit of data on more advanced cameras that have support for it.
-Still, sRAW is nothing more than a glorified JPEG image that contains more bits / colors.
-With a true RAW file, you have a lot of leverage in post-processing – from changing white balance to applying gamma corrections. sRAW already have those cooked in, so there is little data to manipulate.
-As soon as you reach one of the histogram, you start clipping the data.
+Still, it seems like sRAW is more of a glorified JPEG image that contains more bits / colors.
+With a true RAW file, you have a lot of leverage in post-processing – from changing white balance completely to applying gamma corrections. sRAW already have those cooked in, so there is not a lot of data to manipulate (although white balance adjustments are still possible).
+As soon as you reach one of the histograms, you start clipping the data.
 So you cannot edit an sRAW file the same way you can edit a true RAW file.

 5) sRAW vs RAW / NEF Lossy Compressed